 Pushing the Boundaries on Benefits

 In addition to these RS-tDCS studies, research continues to push the boundaries of applicability of tDCS in patients with neurological disorders of any origin.
 Case reports from the MS Comprehensive Care Center have demonstrated benefits in patients with ataxia and depression.
-Also, the open-label protocol offered improvement in patients who have aphasia after a stroke, will be presented in November 2019 at the American Speech-Language-Hearing Association (ASHA) Convention.
+Also, the open-label protocol offered improvement in patients who have aphasia after a stroke, as presented in November 2019 at the American Speech-Language-Hearing Association (ASHA) Convention.

 “Our entire research program continues to target symptoms in these patients that lack reliable treatment options but are troublesome to their day-to-day cognition, energy levels, and function,” Dr. Charvet says.
 “We are adding a verified therapy to their daily at-home regimens to reach these patients and enhance their outcomes.”